 Recent projects

-Beau founded the Yoga Philosophy Study Club, a community for in-depth yoga philosophy, accurate translations, and guided meditations.
+Beau founded the Yoga Philosophy Study Club, a community for in-depth yoga philosophy with accurate translation and guided meditations.
 The club built a library of recorded sessions exploring the foundational texts of yoga.
-All available on demand.
+A new edition of it is coming soon.

 Training